vonnieda/WhoaLife/README.md

 An homage to the excellent, but short lived, OhLife daily diary system.

+WhoaLife will email you once a day and ask you how your day went.
+Just reply to the email and your diary grows.

+I wrote this in response to the shutting down of OhLife.
+It's a daily part of my life and I would really miss it if it was gone.

 # Installation

 This app is designed to be run on Heroku.
 You can run it elsewhere but you'll need to have your own MongoDB instance and a way to run scheduled tasks.

+WhoaLife is a single user application.
+It's just for you.
+If someone else wants to use it they'll have to set up their own.

 The following instructions assume you already have a verified Heroku account.
 If you don't you'll need to set one up first.
 While this does require a verified